tochkak/play-salat/README.md

 # Disclaimer
-**This fork is compatible with Play 2.4.x.
+**This is continuation of Leon's [play-salat plugin](https://github.com/leon/play-salat) for future versions of play and is comptabile with latest version of play 2.4.6.
 Update your Build.scala or build.sbt with my artifactId**

 # MongoDB Salat plugin for Play Framework 2
 Salat is a ORM for MongoDBs scala driver called Casbah.